iiiBird/preloader/README.md

 ## Demo and Documentation
 ### Usage
-Insert this preloader.js in document `<head>` with "async" attribute
+The best option - insert this preloader.js in document right after `<body>` tag:

 ```html
 <!DOCTYPE html>